annalostinspace/annalostincode.github.io/content/about/_index.md

 ## 👋 Hi there

 I am a programmer, gamer, boulderer and this is my website.
+This website is entirely experimental and is only a reference for myself.
+It is nowhere near stable and can always change or be taken down entirely.
+Enjoy whatever it is, while it lasts.

 ## ⚙ Technologies